awesomemotive/google-analytics-for-wordpress/readme.txt

 == Frequently Asked Questions ==

-= Can I run this plugin together with another Google Analytics plugin? =

-No. You can not.
-It will break tracking.

-= Another profile than the one I selected is showing as selected? =

-You probably have multiple profiles for the same website, that share the same UA-code.
-If so, it doesn't matter which of the profiles is shown as selected, tracking will be correct.

-= I've just installed the new tracking and Google Analytics says it's not receiving data yet? =

-Give it a couple of hours, usually it'll be fixed.
-It can take up to 24 hours to appear though.

-= Google Analytics says it's receiving data, but I don't see any stats yet? =

-This can take up to 24 hours after the installation of the new tracking code.

-= Why is the tracking code loaded in the head section of the site? =

-Because that's where it belongs.
-It makes the page load faster (yes, faster, due to the asynchronous method of loading the script) and tracking more reliable.
-If you must place it in the footer anyway, switch to manual mode and check out the docs for [manual placement of the Google Analytics code](http://yoast.com/wordpress/google-analytics/manual-placement/).
+For all frequently asked questions, and their answers, check the [Yoast Knowledge base](http://kb.yoast.com/category/43-google-analytics-for-wordpress).

 == Screenshots ==

-1. Screenshot of the basic settings panel for this plugin.
+1. Screenshot of the general settings panel for this plugin.
-2. Screenshot of the custom variable settings panel.
+2. Screenshot of the universal settings panel.
-3. Screenshot of the link tracking panel.
-4. Screenshot of the advanced settings panel.
+3. Screenshot of the advanced settings panel.
-5. Screenshot of the debugging mode in action.

 == Upgrade Notice ==